Skip to content Skip to main navigation Skip to footer

 The Old Ottawa East Community Association (OOECA) is the volunteer run association representing the residents and businesses of Old Ottawa East.

-Monthly meetings take place the 2nd Tuesday of each month with a summer break in July and August.
-Annual General Meetings (AGM) are on the 2nd Tuesday of November.
-Everyone is welcome to attend.
+• Monthly meetings take place the second Tuesday of each month with a summer break

-• Visit our Membership page for sign-up details and learn how membership supports our community.
+Visit our Membership page for sign-up details and learn how your membership supports our community.
+Read our constitution and bylaws for eligibility and to learn how OOECA operates.

 Executive

-• President – Bob Gordon
+• President – Vacant

-• Vice-President – Catherine Pacella
+• Vice-President – Joseph Sleiman

-• Secretary – Felix Mercure
+• Secretary – Jocelyn Kearney

 Committees